SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 Whenever there is a broadcasted event issued by android, the app can receive it and respond to it using this object class that defines what action needs to be p erformed during such event.
 They are initialized when the user starts the applic ation for the first time.
-They persist even after phone restart unless the user manually disables them.
+They persist even after the phone restarts unless the user manually disables them.

 * Content Provider
-An abstact layer that handles retrieval and trasmission of data from the app's d atabase.
-Usually these databases are structured as an SQLite
+An abstact layer that handles retrieval and trasmission of data from the app's database.
+Usually these databases are structured with SQLite.

 * Intents
 When applications want their components/other applications to communicate with each other, they can